XPeng Inc. (XPEV) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price estimated by analysts for XPEV is $117.60, which is $0.9 above than the current price.
-The public float for XPEV is 672.61M, and at present, short sellers hold a 7.03% of that float.
-The average trading volume of XPEV on September 18, 2023 was 20.82M shares.
+The average price point forecasted by analysts for XPeng Inc. (XPEV) is $117.79, which is $2.69 above the current market price.
+The public float for XPEV is 672.61M, and currently, short sellers hold a 7.03% ratio of that floaft.
+The average trading volume of XPEV on September 22, 2023 was 20.68M shares.

 XPEV’s Market Performance

-The stock of XPeng Inc. (XPEV) has seen a -0.68% decrease in the past week, with a 17.28% rise in the past month, and a 61.29% gain in the past quarter.
-The volatility ratio for the week is 3.33%, and the volatility levels for the past 30 days are at 5.74% for XPEV.
-The simple moving average for the past 20 days is 3.56% for XPEV’s stock, with a 56.37% simple moving average for the past 200 days.
+The stock of XPeng Inc. (XPEV) has seen a -9.51% decrease in the past week, with a 3.11% rise in the past month, and a 67.27% gain in the past quarter.
+The volatility ratio for the week is 6.27%, and the volatility levels for the past 30 days are at 5.56% for XPEV.
+The simple moving average for the last 20 days is -7.81% for XPEV’s stock, with a simple moving average of 39.37% for the last 200 days.

 Analysts’ Opinion of XPEV